-Starting from providing resources, storage, a powerful processor for all needs.
-Until you know what is happening to the network, and automate various network checks.
+Starting from providing resources, storage, and a powerful processor for all needs.
+Until you know what is happening to the network, automate various network checks.

 The server computer is used to monitor your server 24 hours a day for 7 days.
 The computer serves to ensure that your server is working stably and efficiently.
 This monitoring service is done online and can be tailored to your needs and budget.

 There are many free server monitoring applications that you can use to help monitor server performance.
 But before that, it helps you read about what monitoring is and what are the problems in monitoring servers.